 This seminar will focus on mathematical readings, history and preparation for graduate examinations including a project emphasizing a synthesis of previous mathematical courses.
-(Spring, Odd) Pre-requisite: MATH 2714
+(Spring, Odd)

 MGMT 2313 Principles of Management

 A study of the evolution of management from scientific management to contingency theory with special emphasis on planning, organizing, leading, and controlling.
 The process of management is emphasized as well as management objectives, ethics, and decision-making.